pschmidt2023s-code/scent-shack-shop/replit.md

 - **Wishlist Sharing:** Users can create shareable links to their favorites list for friends and family.
 - **Gift Options:** Checkout supports gift wrapping (€4.99), personalized messages, and scheduled gift notifications.
 - **Review Photos:** Customers can upload photos with their product reviews.
 - **Subscription Service:** Recurring deliveries with 15% discount (monthly, bimonthly, or quarterly).
+Customers can subscribe from the product detail page.
+Admin can manage all subscriptions (pause, resume, cancel) via the Admin Dashboard under "Abo-Verwaltung".

 ## External Dependencies
 - **Neon Postgres:** Primary database.